• Skip to main content

 Keep in mind that there are cases when the IRS will allow penalty relief for reasonable cause.
 This requires showing the IRS that there was a good reason that you didn’t file your return on time, such as a death or a natural disaster that prevented you from accessing or sharing documents.

-How Much Will the IRS Waive with Penalty Abatement?
+How Much Will the IRS Waive with Penalty Abatement or Tax Forgiveness?

 If you’re not sure what to do when you receive an IRS penalty, work with a tax professional who can help you understand your rights and options under the tax law.